ttu/office-slack-bot/README.md

 Slack bot for office use.

 ```
-anyone: Is there anyone at the office
+Is there anyone at the office
-temp: Office temperature
+Office temperature
-free: List free meeting rooms
+List free meeting rooms
-reservations: List next meeting room reservations
+List next meeting room reservations
+Book a meeting room
-lunch: Suggest a lunch place
+Suggest a lunch place
 ```

-* Bot sends reply to the channel or private chat where command was sent from
+* Bot sends reply to the channel or to private chat where command was sent from
 * Sends exceptions and errors to the user defined in the configuration file

 ## Functionality